The Big Question: Understanding Suicide Rates in Cumberland

 We know that there are a multitude of reasons that people take their own lives; we know that there is no specific type of person who does so; we know that people who have lost a family member to suicide are at greater risk themselves; we know that people are seeking an escape from the challenging situation they find themselves in; but we do not know why so many people in Cumberland die by suicide when compared to other similar regions.

-Before Cumberland Council embarks on the preparation of a new suicide prevention strategic plan, they want to understand the lived experience and causality that sits behind the loss of life to suicide in Cumberland, in order to give them the best chance of identifying the interventions that could actually make a difference.
+As Cumberland Council embarks on the delivery of a new suicide prevention strategic plan, they want to understand the lived experience and causality that sits behind the loss of life to suicide in Cumberland, in order to give them the best chance of identifying the interventions that could actually make a difference.

 This project, the Big Question, will seek to understand why suicide rates are so much higher in Cumberland than elsewhere in England.
 The study, conducted by LJMU and commissioned by Cumberland Council, will aim to explore residents’ and communities’ exposure to suicide, if and how it has affected their lives, and if they have considered suicide, why, and what could/would have helped them to make different choices.